Quick Reviews: Christmas Card Games

 Slay the Spire

-Yet another of my backlog of roguelike deckbuilder games, Slay the Spire came out in 2020 and has been sitting in my Steam Library since summer of 2021.
+Yet another of my backlog of roguelike deckbuilder games, Slay the Spire came out in 2020 from Mega Crit and has been sitting in my Steam Library since summer of 2021.
 And thanks to repeated discussions of this game by a few other podcasts, specifically The Cable Club League and Overthinking Games, I finally decided to check it out this year.
 I went into this not knowing too much about it, beyond having some idea that ascension levels were a thing, and so if Inscryption is thought of as being primarily about a rougelike with a narrative core to it, Slay the Spire thus far (and "thus far" is now 50 hours) has been a lot more about a solid gameplay structure that's much more focused on replaying, getting to know the mechanics better, and come up with better strategies.

 Much as in Inscyrption, there's a world map of paths with the nodes being battles and a whole bunch of other options.
 And this feels like much of this hinges on the ability to use all those nodes to shape your deck to your advantage.
 Here, the player controls a single character and the cards are things like attacks and defenses, so shaping the deck is shaping the play style.
 I roughly think of the two main things shaping a playthrough as the deck itself, which represents the characters actions, and the relics that you can also get which are items that are generally always present (some have constant impacts, some just repeatedly trigger).
 When you add the one-time-use potions and the innate abilities of the character you choose into this as well, there's a lot of variables at play and so it took me quite a while to feel like I was starting to get the hang of this.

 After about 8-10 hours, this began to click for me as I was starting to get a handle of the first character and that meant I was able to find the sorts of synergies that were needed to get successful runs, and somewhere after that I did finally get a successful run with a bit of luck from the relics and I've won a few times with that character, and that has felt satisfying because those victories have usually come from feeling like runs where I figured out a synergy from the options I've had (and it's been different synergies, so there's a variety there).
 I've also gotten to reach the ascension levels, which as it turns out is basically a difficulty mechanism.... so beating it on an ascension level unlocks the next level with additional difficulties (e.g. some enemies have more health).
 I still haven't beaten this with at least two of the of the other characters that I have available (I've not looked things up to see how many characters there are in total), but to me that speaks to how just how much replayability this has.
 Even 50 hours in, I find myself continuing to come back, primarily working my way up the ascension levels of one character but also wanting to figure out how to work the abilities of the other characters best to start winning more with them as well.
+Slay the Spire 2 is supposed to be coming out in spring 2026, but I think this version is good enough that I think this is worth checking out even with the sequel coming soon.

 Deck of Haunts